particle-iot/docs/src/content/datasheets/particle-shields.md

 ![Power Shield Supply](/assets/images/shields/power-shield/power-shield-powersupply.png)

-There are two status led located on the left of the JST battery connector labeled `STAT1` and `STAT2`.
-Here is a table of the led behavior depending on which state the battery charger is in:
+There are two status LEDs located on the left of the JST battery connector labeled `STAT1` and `STAT2`.
+Here is a table of the LED behavior depending on which state the battery charger is in:

 |STAT1 (Blue)  | STAT2 (Red) | Charge State |
 |--------|--------|-------------------------|